grqz/yt-dlp-getpot-phantomjs/README.md

 A WIP yt-dlp plugin that attempts to generate POT with the phantomjs Javascript Interpreter.

-Current status: consistently gets 403 because UA can't be applied in phantomjs.

-**PR Welcome**: apply UA to requests in phantomjs.
+Current status: works with an HTTP server on the python side.

-The core code is located in [pot.es5.js](<js/src/pot.es5.cjs>).
+The core code is located in [pot_http.es5.js](<js/src/pot_http.es5.cjs>).